blox/blox/README.md

     ```

   These permissions are pretty broad, so we recommend you use a separate, test account.

-- configure the `default` profile with the AWS credentials for the user you created above
+- configure the AWS Credential Profile shown in the `showStackOutput` task with
+  the AWS credentials for the user you created above:

+    ```
+    aws configure --profile buys-blox-alpha-us-west-2
+    ```

 - create an S3 bucket where all resources (code, cloudformation templates, etc) to be deployed will be stored:

     ```